 My first book was about the Spanish Civil War, my second told the story of the 1960s Katanga secession.
-A third about Ethiopia’s battle with Italian Fascism came out in June 2017.
+A third about Ethiopia’s battle with Italian Fascism came out in June 2017 and the fourth, on the Counter-Jihad movement, appeared the next year.
 My books are available in hardback, paperback, and ebook; in English and Spanish; published by Thistle, Amberley Publishing, the History Press, Destino of Barcelona, Columbia University Press, and Oxford University Press.

-LOST LIONS OF JUDAH: HAILE SELASSIE’S MONGREL FOREIGN LEGION – HARDBACK (AMBERLEY PUBLISHING, 2017)
+LOST LIONS OF JUDAH: HAILE SELASSIE’S MONGREL FOREIGN LEGION – HARDBACK & EBOOK (AMBERLEY PUBLISHING, 2017)

 In October 1935 Fascist Italy invaded independent black Ethiopia.
 The Italians had airplanes, high explosive, and mustard gas.
 The Ethiopians preferred swords and spears.
 Emperor Haile Selassie needed expert foreign help.
 What he got was a crazy gang of mercenaries who could barely shoot straight and leaned further to the right than Mussolini.